oriventi/groq-dart-sdk/README.md

 A powerful Dart client library for interacting with the Groq Cloud API, empowering you to easily harness the capabilities of state-of-the-art Large Language Models (LLMs) within your Dart and Flutter applications.

+> **Note:** This is an independent project and not an official package maintained by Groq.
+For official resources, please visit [groq.com](https://groq.com).

 ## Features

 - **Intuitive Chat Interface:** Seamlessly create and manage chat sessions with Groq's LLMs.